cjdaly/Zark-MPS/README.md

 ### Zark

-A silly Zork-like adventure game prototype.
+A silly Zork-like adventure game engine prototype.
 Supports moving between areas and picking up and dropping items.
 Score points by visiting all the areas.

 ### Consoul

 An attempt to make a sort of REPL or console with MPS.

+### Zombo

+Experiments with making the editor less editable.

 ## related work and links